Systems Thinking and the Work of Transformation

 To transform the systems that we have created and inhabit, we must work to understand them deeply and to clarify our spheres of influence within them.
 We can identify how we, as individuals and groups, are upholding systems that we may not consciously want and find ways of bringing forth something new.
 Systems thinking tools and processes serve as gateways to new ways of thinking and collaborating, which in turn lead to new ways of being and doing.
 They can help us begin the journey toward transformation.

 Aligning our society and our systems with our highest ideals requires iterative, deliberate and non-linear work.
 It involves analyzing a situation, taking action, reflecting, taking action again and repeating the process over and over again in close collaboration with others.
 Though such an undertaking may feel overwhelming, systems thinking allows us to break it down into manageable parts.
 When we begin to look at one aspect of a system in a new way, we begin to see others differently as well, and the avenues for learning and action will multiply.
-Looking beneath the surface is never easy, but we must to do it if we hope to give children the world that they deserve.
+Looking beneath the surface is never easy, but we must do it if we hope to give children the world that they deserve.

 THE AUTHOR